Become a Peer Mentor

 College of Science, Health & Engineering (SHE)

-If you are studying in the College of Science, Health and Engineering view the events page for more information and to register your interest.
+If you are studying in the College of Science, Health and Engineering, check the SHE Peer Mentor LMS for more information and to register your interest.